phenopackets/phenopacket-schema-fhir-implementation-guide/source/pages/_includes/Biosample-intro.md

 This profile represents a [Biosample](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html) in the original Phenopackets implementation.
 It is meant to capture information about a unit of biological material used for molecular analyses along with additional patient information.

-#### FHIR Implementation
+#### Mapping Notes

 The main FHIR resource that corresponds to a Biosample is Sample, a profile on the Specimen resource.
 The additional patient information can be captured using the Observation, DiagnosticReport and BodyStructure resources, wrapped in a Composition resource.
 The following sections describe the mappings for each field in detail.

 ##### [id](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#id)

 All resources in FHIR have logical and business identifiers.
-This appears to correspond to a logical identifier and therefore will map to the id attribute of the main Composition.
+This id corresponds to the logical identifier of the main Composition.

 ##### [dataset_id](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#dataset-id)

-This element maps to the _accessionIdentifier_ atribute of the Specimen resource.
+This element maps to the _accessionIdentifier_ atribute of the [Sample](StructureDefinition-Sample.html) profile.

 ##### [individual_id](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#string-individual-id)

-Both the parent Composition resource and the Specimen resource have a _subject_ attribute that can reference an Individual.
+Both the parent Composition resource and the Sample profile have a _subject_ attribute that can reference an Individual.

 ##### [description](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#description)

-TODO
+This element maps to _Sample.annotation_.

 ##### [sampled_tissue](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#sampled-tissue)

-This element maps to the _type_ attribute of the Specimen resource.
+This element maps to the _type_ attribute of the [Sample](StructureDefinition-Sample.html) profile.

 ##### [phenotypic_features](https://phenopackets-schema.readthedocs.io/en/latest/biosample.html#phenotypic-features)